ValeriaeWasTaken/Material-UI-Reborn/README.md

 > [!NOTE]
 > The conversion from standalone penumbra modpack to aetherment might potentially break a couple things.
-> Feel free to report any issues to TacoVFX "ember" on discord or put up an issue on this page
+> Feel free to report any issues to TacoVFX "[valeriae]" on discord or put up an issue on this page

 ### Installation
 1. Install Penumbra - https://github.com/xivdev/Penumbra